o3de/o3de-extras/Templates/Ros2FleetRobotTemplate/README.md

 ros2 launch o3de_fleet_nav o3de_fleet_nav_launch.py
 ```

-Few RViz2 windows should appear.
+Several RViz2 windows should appear.
 You can use the "Nav2 Goal" button to send goal to the robot.

 ![RViz2](Screenshots/fleet_rviz.png)